MatWojewodzki/polynomials/README.md

 Rust library crate for working with univariate polynomials.

 ## TODO list:
-- split the lib.rs into smaller modules
 - provide a method for evaluating a polynomial
 - implement the division of two polynomials
+- provide a method for calculating the derivative
 - provide documentation for all the functionality
-- provide a method for calculating the derivative
-- allow the indeterminate symbol to be changed
 - add more content to this README file
+- add support for multivariate polynomials